darasus/ai-blog/content/how-to-start-a-business-on-a-shoestring-budget.md

   spending to better understand where your money goes on a daily, weekly and monthly basis.
 You can also create multiple budgets based on your company’s income and expenses.
+intro: "Everyone has to start somewhere.
+Whether you want to launch a small side business or branch into new territory as an established company, you’ll need a financial plan to get started.
+Small business budgets are essential for accounting, planning and monitoring of spending—and they can help you get your company off the ground in no time.
+A budget enables you to set a monetary limit on the scope of your business venture.
+It also helps you stay within that limit, avoiding unnecessary expenses that may lead to bankruptcy.
+Your budget can be as simple or detailed as you like, but the basic framework is always the same.
+Here are some tips on how you can create an effective small business budget on a shoestring budget:"
 ---

 ## Define your business goals